jgonzalezferrer/diamonds-statistical-regression/notebook.md

 The Generalized Least Squares method fits a linear model by relaxing the assumption of homoskedasticity, while all other assumptions remain to hold.
 That is the case of model 3b, where we have added a square term which improves the constant variance but still remains the correlation of the residuals.

-We have fitted a linear model using the R function \(gls()\) from the library \(nlme\).
+We have fitted a linear model using the R function <i>gls()</i> from the library <i>nlme</i>.
 The model was fitted by maximizing the log-likelihood and we have added an autoregressive process of order 2 for the residuals, as suggested by the ACF and PACF functions above:

 ``` r
 library("nlme")